 McGill First Aid Service

-The McGill Student Emergency Response Team is a student-run volunteer service under SSMU whose members provide emergency first aid services to McGill University students and to the Montreal Community.
-M-SERT has a membership of approximately 60 McGill students, all trained at the Red Cross First Responder level.
+The McGill Student Emergency Response Team (M-SERT) is a student-run volunteer service, supported by the Students’ Society of McGill University, whose members provide emergency first aid services to the McGill University and Montreal communities.
+Our membership includes over 50 amazing volunteers certified at the Canadian Red Cross Emergency First Responder level.

-MISN is a service devoted to easing the transition of international students into the McGill and Montreal communities.
-MISN holds many events, organizes trips, and provides language classes, to help students meet each other and make their stay at McGill a mulitcultural experience.
+The McGill International Student Network, a service of the Students’ Society of McGill University (SSMU), is devoted to easing the transition of International students into the McGill and Montreal communities.
+MISN holds many events, organizes trips and provides a number of services such as language classes, to help students meet each other and make their stay at McGill a multicultural experience.

 The “Plate Club” is the reusable dishware provider service of the Students’ Society of McGill University.
 We offer a lunch service to students eating in the SSMU cafeteria to reduce styrofoam usage–in exchange for an identification card as collateral, we rent plates/utensils/cups and wash them for FREE!
 We also offer an events rentals service for student groups to reduce waste (and costs!) at their events: For a deposit of $20 per bin of dishware (to be returned upon clean return of all rented dishware), students can borrow from our inventory of plates, bowls, wine and cheese plates, wine glasses, beer steins, tumblers, platters, mugs, cutlery, and other assorted dishware.